vmware-labs/node-replicated-kernel/doc/src/development/Styleguide.md

 This helps to spot compilation problems quickly (e.g. with `cargo build --all-features`)

+## Errors

+The `KError` type is used to represent errors in the kernel.
+Whenever possible, each variant should only be used once/in a single location (to be easy to grep for) and should have a descriptive name.

 ## Formatting Commit Messages

 We follow the conventions on [How to Write a Git Commit